 I communicate with the Committee of Management regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that I identify during my audit.

-I declare that I am an auditor registered under the RO Act.
+I declare that I am an auditor registered under the RO Act, a member of Chartered Accountants Australia and New Zealand and hold a current Public Practice Certificate.

-Anderson muno + Wyllie
+Anderson Muno d Wyllie

 ANDERSON MUNRO & WYLLIE